Our new greenhouse is built and operational! I know what you’re thinking: Wow, The Husband got busy early this year!

 Inside are not merely tomato plants, but also pepper plants and cucumber plants (lemon cucumbers are a family favorite), and flower starts.
 Every time I step inside I smell green growing things, which contents my soul.
 The Husband lingers inside, too, so I suspect he loves the heat and the scents.

 Want to find out if we get more than one tomato?
 Perhaps a few peppers, cucumbers, some basil?
-Join my newsletter for updates!
-I’d love to welcome you .
+What do I do with all the produce?
+Join my newsletter for recipes and updates, and I’ll even tell you about books like FORGET WHAT YOU KNOW, my newest full-length suspense, and the upcoming EVERY SINGLE SECRET.
+Do join; I’d love to welcome you.